gklyne/I-D/app/app.md

 `application/x-tar`, `application/x-gtar` and
 `application/x-7z-compressed`.

-The _authority_ component identifies the archive file.
+The _authority_ component identifies the archive itself.

 The _path_ component of an app URI identify individual resources within a particular archive, typically